 The callback argument is the delay in microseconds due to the most recent XRUN occurrence.
 The callback is supposed to raise CallbackExit on error.

 Note: Same as with most callbacks, no functions that interact with the JACK daemon should be used here.

-set\timebase\callback (callback=None, conditional=False)
+set\sync\callback(callback)